fitrianingrum/fitrianingrum.me/content/post/2020/how-to-find-ranks-sql-server.md

 Also, notice that the values in this column are unique (there are no duplicate values).

 For the **Rank** column, see that there are duplicates in the ranking numbers because the `RANK` function assigns the same ranking numbers for prices that have the same values.
 Also, there is a jump in the numbers on a change of value.
-For example, we see that the rank numbers are 1, 1, then it jumps to 3 in the column.
+You can see that the rank numbers are 1, 1, then it jumps to 3 in the column.

 The **DenseRank** column also has the same ranking numbers for the same price values.
 See that the rank numbers are 1, 1, and then 2 in this column.